syd-tan/Mob-Gladiator/README.md

     * A subdirectory called ```MalmoPlatform``` will be created that can be run on your platform
     * In this directory, there will be a ```Minecraft``` folder

-If pip can't be used, instructions to download a pre-built version can be found [here](https://github.com/microsoft/malmo#:~:text=Alternatively%2C%20a%20pre%2Dbuilt%20version%20of%20Malmo%20can%20be%20installed%20as%20follows%3A).
+Alternatively, if pip can't be used, instructions to download a pre-built version can be found [here](https://github.com/microsoft/malmo#:~:text=Alternatively%2C%20a%20pre%2Dbuilt%20version%20of%20Malmo%20can%20be%20installed%20as%20follows%3A).

 ### Launching Minecraft ###
 Once the Malmo files built for your environment are downloaded along with dependencies, the ```Minecraft client``` can be launched by running ```launchClient``` in Malmo's Minecraft folder.

 After Minecraft has been fully launched, Minecraft Mob Gladiator can be run.

 ### Running Minecraft Mob Gladiator ###
 Take the following steps to run the ```Minecraft Mob Gladiator```.